What is an Internal Communication Strategy Template?

 - Social Media

 Wednesdays are the most popular day to send internal communications via email but we are seeing an increase in sends on Friday morning and late morning.
-Experiment with A/B testing your sends to find what works for you.
+So use your employee communication strategy template to plan for experiments with A/B testing and test your sends to find what works for you.